unboundsecurity/unbound-sample-code/crypto-ops/encrypt/java/cryptoki/README.md

 1. Click *Login*.
 1. Select the *Clients* tab.
 1. Click *Create* to create a new client.
-    a.
-In the *Client name* field enter: "template_1".
+    1. In the *Client name* field enter: "template_1".
-    a.
-In the *Registration mode* field select "Ephemeral client template".
+    1. In the *Registration mode* field select "Ephemeral client template".
-    a.
-Change the *Activation code validity period in minutes* to "20000".
+    1. Change the *Activation code validity period in minutes* to "20000".
-    a.
-Click *Add ephemeral client template*.
+    1. Click *Add ephemeral client template*.
-    a.
-A dialog with the activation code appears. **Copy the activation code**.
+    1. A dialog with the activation code appears. **Copy the activation code**.

 ### Build and run the demo
 1. Clone this repository to your computer: